Michael-Signorotti/recursive-sql-graph-search/README.md

 # SQL Graph Search Algorithms

-The following graph search algorithms in SQL are completed:
+This repository contains implementations of search algorithms in SQL.
+Specifically, using a hierarchical table structure, I have provided examples of recursive queries with the following objectives.

-* [x] Shortest path between nodes
+* [x] Finding the shortest path between nodes
 * [x] Determining if a connection exists between two nodes

-Postgres was used for development of these algorithms.
+Postgres was used for development of these queries.